halloweeks/AES-128-ECB/README.md

 ## License

-This custom AES-128 implementation is provided under the [MIT License](./LICENSE).
+This standard AES-128 ECB implementation is provided under the [MIT License](./LICENSE).